-You can ask to look at (inspect) data at our offices, or ask for copies of data that we have about you, your minor child, or an individual for whom you have been appointed legal guardian.
+You can ask to look at (inspect) data at our office or ask for copies of data that we have about you, your minor child, or an individual for whom you have been appointed legal guardian.
+In order to look at data or to request copies of data that the Board maintains, you must make a written request to our responsible authority or designee listed in the Data Practices Contacts section of this policy on page 5.